 Other types of pipeline damage include splitting and shearing of bell joints, where the end of one pipe inserts into a wider diameter and joined.
 Corrosion pitting may result in increasing seepage through pinhole leaks or larger.

 All damaged pipelines require attention.
-Small cracks grow into larger ones, and small leaks grow, too.
+Small cracks grow into larger ones, and small leaks grow.

-For water utilities, ignoring damaged pipes can lead to significant NRW, or non-revenue water, expensively processed and then lost to leaks in damaged pipes, meaning the water, energy, money (and resulting CO2 emissions) have all been wasted.
+For water utilities, ignoring damaged pipes can lead to significant non-revenue water (NRW), expensively processed and then lost to leaks in damaged pipes.
+This means the water, energy, money (and resulting CO2 emissions) have all been wasted.
 Blowout failures can deprive homes and businesses of water.
 Processed water leaked into nature can introduce chlorine to sensitive habitats, imperiling wildlife.

 For wastewater utilities, pipeline damage leads to sewage (toxins, pathogens) leaking into the environment.
-This can mean fines, consent decrees, and negative publicity, in addition to the ecological damage.
+Not only does this cause ecological damage, but it can also mean fines, consent decrees, and negative publicity.

 Locating and monitoring pipeline deficiencies and damage have become exponentially more efficient with the advent of satellite-based analysis.

-Please visit ASTERRA’s MasterPlan Pipeline Monitoring & Deficiency Assessment to learn more about how satellite-based monitoring works.
+Please visit ASTERRA’s MasterPlan Pipeline Monitoring & Deficiency Assessment to learn more about how satellite-based monitoring works and how it can help you.

 *The American Society of Civil Engineers, 2021 Infrastructure Report Card